Flexible placements of periodic graphs in the plane: Special cases of flexible 2-periodic frameworks

 \subsection{Scissor flexes}

 We now define a special class of flex.

 \begin{definition} Let $(p_t,L_t)$ a flex of a $2$-periodic framework $(G,p,L)$ in $\mathbb{R}^2$.
-If there exists linearly independent $\alpha,\beta \in \mathbb{Z}^2$ such that $\|L_t.\alpha\|^2$ and $\|L_t.\beta\|^2$ are constant but $(L_t.\alpha).(L_t.\beta)$ is not constant, then $(p_t,L_t)$ is a \emph{scissor} flex. \end{definition}
+If there exists linearly independent $\alpha,\beta \in \mathbb{Z}^2$ such that $\|L_t.\alpha\|^2$ and $\|L_t.\beta\|^2$ are constant but $(L_t.\alpha).(L_t.\beta)$ is not constant, then $(p_t,L_t)$ is a \emph{scissor flex}. \end{definition}

-We shall show in Theorem \ref{cor:loopNBAC} that graphs that have a placement-lattice with a scissor flex are exactly those that have a type $2$ flexible $2$-lattice NBAC-colouring.
+If $\rank(G) <2$, then it can be seen that some placement-lattice of $G$ will have a scissor flex.
+We shall show in Theorem \ref{cor:loopNBAC} that we can characterise the $\mathbb{Z}^2$-gain graphs with scissor flexes by their NBAC-colouring.
 We first prove the following lemmas.